 Other Accessibility Considerations

-While video accessibility is primarily concerned with closed captions and audio descriptions, it is important that any visual elements appearing in your videos are designed with accessibility in mind, as well.
+While video accessibility is primarily concerned with closed captions and audio descriptions, it is essential that any visual elements appearing in your videos are designed with accessibility in mind, as well.
 Consider these accessibility practices when creating visual elements for your videos:

 - do not exclusively use color to convey information